Home

 The cat clawed at the face of the stranger.

-2) Point to the object/s of the action
+2) Points to the object/s of the action

 Namili/ sila/ sa Boracay/ ng mga kuwintas/ na kabibe.

-Bought/ they/ in Boracay/ the neclaces/ of shells.
+Bought/ they/ in Boracay/ the necklaces/ of shells.

 They bought necklaces made of shells in Boracay.

-3) Point to the receiver of the action
+3) Points to the receiver of the action

 Nagpasadya/ si Mang Juan/ ng entablado/ para sa mga artistang/ darating.